An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks: Results and discussion

-\subsubsection{Training Set Size}
+\subsubsection{Training set size}

-First, we find the relationship between the change in accuracy and the number of patterns in the training set.
-We expect the correlation between $\Delta Acc$ and the number of training patterns to be negative because larger datasets tend to already generalize well.
-The results are shown in Fig.~\ref{fig:correlations}~(b).
+The correlation between the change in accuracy $\Delta Acc$ and the number of patterns in the training set is shown in Fig.~\ref{fig:correlations}~(b).
+We expect the correlation to be negative because larger datasets are known to already generalize well~\cite{Banko_2001,Torralba_2008}.
+In other words, data augmentation should have a larger effect on smaller datasets, so we would expect a larger increase in accuracy due to data augmentation as the dataset size decreases.

 For most model and data augmentation pairs, our expectation is confirmed.
-ResNet and LSTM-FCN especially have strong negative correlations for all most of the methods.
+ResNet and LSTM-FCN especially have strong negative correlations for most of the methods.
+But, even MLP, VGG, and BLSTM had slightly negative correlations between $\Delta Acc$ and training set size.
+This implies that for those methods, our expectation is confirmed and the accuracy is inversely related to the number of patterns in the training set.
+However, for some methods, such as Scaling with MLP and LSTM, there is a positive correlation and for many others, there is almost no correlation.
+Thus, for many models, such as MLP, LSTM, and BLSTM, training set size is not a strong indicator for improvement in accuracy.

-\subsubsection{Patterns Per Class}
+\subsubsection{Patterns per class}

 The correlation of the change in accuracy to the average number of patterns per class is similar to training set size.
-This property is shown because it is possible for some datasets to have a large number of classes, thus not accurately described by training set size alone.
+This property is shown because it is possible for some datasets to have a large number of classes, thus the total training set size is not accurately portrayed.
+Like the total training set size, it would be expected that there is a negative correlation between $\Delta Acc$ and patterns per class.
 However, the results do not differ significantly from the correlation to training set size.
-In general, the correlations are less meaning that the total training set size is probably more relevant when considering which data augmentation method to use.
+The correlations between $\Delta Acc$ and patterns per class for MLP, VGG, ResNet, and LSTM were very similar to the correlation between $\Delta Acc$ and training set size.
+Furthermore, in general, the correlations are weaker than the total training set size.
+Thus, consideration based on the other properties or should be used to select the data augmentation method.

+The only major difference from Training Size and Patterns Per Class is LSTM-FCN.
+LSTM-FCN had unexpected positive correlations with Jittering, Time Warping, SPAWNER, and wDBA.
+This indicates that LSTM-FCN might not react as positively to data augmentation when the number of patterns per class is smaller.

-\subsubsection{Time Series Length}
+\subsubsection{Time series length}